Travel Inspiration

 Image by Sam / Adobe Stock.

 Kyrgyzstan might not be your first thought when planning where to go in 2026, but it’s becoming more popular for travellers seeking a moment of peace.
-If it’s adventure that you’re after, Kyrgyzstan is the place for you: the country is home to the Tian Shan (or ‘heavenly mountains’), an incredible mountain range hiking and climbing.
+If it’s adventure that you’re after, Kyrgyzstan is the place for you: the country is home to the Tian Shan (or ‘heavenly mountains’), an incredible mountain range perfect for hiking and climbing.

 Alongside natural wonders and thrilling outdoor activities, Kyrgyzstan boasts bustling cities, spectacular sites and incredibly friendly locals.
 Combine trekking in the mountains with exploring Bishkek’s Soviet-era architecture and sampling tasty Kyrgyz cuisine in local restaurants for the ultimate off-the-beaten-track 2026 trip – it might just become one of your new favourite destinations.